mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Custom Objects.md

-In either case, if you create an object and then want it to persist in the run time where it can be used by other scripts, you must root the object by calling `JS_AddRoot` or `JS_AddNamedRoot`.
+In either case, if you create an object and then want it to persist in the run time where it can be used by other scripts, you must root the object.
+The easiest way is to install it as a property on the global object with `JS_DefineProperty`.
-Using these functions ensures that the JS engine will keep track of the objects and clean them up during garbage collection, if appropriate.
+This way, it's accessible from other scripts that you run, and the JS engine will keep track of it and clean it up only when the global object is cleaned up.

 ## Creating an object from a script ##